splunk/public-o11y-docs/rum/rum-rules.rst

 Default rules
 ===========================

 RUM has several default rules that you can find in the :guilabel:`RUM URL grouping` tab under :guilabel:`Data Management`.
-There are some situations when you might want to deactivate a default rule.
-For example...
+If you want to create a rule that conflicts with a default rule, you can deactivate the default rule globally, or by application.

 Use cases